-All asbestos material must be disposed at a landfill or waste disposal site licensed by the Department of Environment and Convservation.
+All asbestos material must be disposed at a landfill or waste disposal site licensed by the Department of Environment and Regulation.
 Not all landfill sites accept asbestos.

-For an updated list of facilities accepting asbestos materials refer to the Department of Environmental and Conservation website (External link) and read to the fact sheet titled "asbestos (External link)".
+For an updated list of facilities accepting asbestos materials refer to the Department of Environment Regulation (External link) and read to the fact sheet titled "Asbestos".

 8. Who do I make a complaint to about illegal asbestos removal and/or dumping?

-Any issues with the management of asbestos in an occupational environment (e.g. work place) should be referred to the Department of Commerce (WorkSafe WA) on (08) 9327 8777 or the WorkSafe WA website .
+Any issues with the management of asbestos in an occupational environment (e.g. work place) should be referred to the Department of Commerce (WorkSafe WA) on (08) 6251 2200 or the WorkSafe WA website .
 (External link) Also to assist Local Government Environmental Health Officers in understanding the asbestos requirements in regard to the workplace WorkSafe has published the following FAQ document:

 For further advice on asbestos removal and disposal, or to make a complaint on asbestos dumping or removal, contact your Local Government Environmental Health Services.
-Refer to the Local Government Directory (External link) (External link) for your local contact details.
+Refer to the Local Government Directory for your local contact details.
+(External link)

 Other useful websites